SandeepAswathnarayana/graduate-research-projects/README.md

 (NOTE: I haven't pushed any files to this repo as I have them in my old system which is no longer in working condition.
 I will be adding them once I have the files sorted and organized from the system hardware.
 Hope this helps!)

 Zoning, development of correlations in property change and strategic decision solutions including, but not limited to, prototyping community-led model for preventing potential tax foreclosures, mapping parcel datasets using ArcGIS, reclaiming vacant properties in South Dallas.
+- [May 2019 - July 2019]
-Team: Mr. James McGee, Member Board of Directors, DACA.
+- Team: Mr. James McGee, Member Board of Directors, DACA.
 Client: Mr. Nick Downer, Chief of Data Strategy & Operations, Loveland Technologies; Mr. Blake Girardot, Project Lead, Landgrid (also works for 'HOT OSM')

-Building Inspection Records for Big City Code Compliance Department (BCCCD) using MySQL Workbench, SMU [Sept 2016 - Dec 2016] Advisor: Dr. Freeman L. Moore, Adjunct Professor at SMU
+Building Inspection Records for Big City Code Compliance Department (BCCCD) using MySQL Workbench
+- SMU [Sept 2016 - Dec 2016]
+- Advisor: Dr. Freeman L. Moore, Adjunct Professor at SMU

 Implementation of Project Scheduling, Network Diagrams, PDM for ACME Inc. using Project Professional, SMU [Nov 2016 - Dec 2016] Advisor: Dr. Nandalal Singh, President/CEO at MinMax Technologies